Saturday, September 23, 2023

 13. Kaman

-KamanEven though few people are familiar with the Kaman subdivision of Rajasthan’s Bharatpur district, it is regarded as a spiritually significant location by religious people, particularly Vaishnavas.
+Even though few people are familiar with the Kaman subdivision of Rajasthan’s Bharatpur district, religious people, particularly Vaishnavas, consider it a spiritually significant location.
 Lord Krishna spent his boyhood at Braj Bhoomi, and some of Kaman appears to be from there.
 Because of the abundance of tulsi plants in Kaman, it is also known as Aadi Vrindavan.

 • Location: Bharatpur, Rajasthan 321022